20 (Actually Really Fun) Ways to Celebrate Thanksgiving Virtually This Year

 Play ~Digital Jeopardy~

-Who said you couldn't play your favorite TV game show in the comfort of your own home?
-If you and your fam are obsessed with Jeopardy orrr just love trivia with all your lil hearts, then T-Giving must be celebrated with a couple of rounds of the game!
-Purchase and download this ready-made PowerPoint that looks like a replica of the show's gameboard.
-And OFC we had to find one that was on theme with the holiday, because, le duh.
+Who said you couldn’t play your favorite TV game show in the comfort of your own home?
+If you and your fam are obsessed with Jeopardy or just love trivia with all your lil hearts, then T-giving must be celebrated with a couple of rounds of the game!
+Purchase and download this ready-made PowerPoint that looks like a replica of the show’s game board.
+And ofc we had to find one that was on theme with the holiday, because le duh.
 Go on and start freshening up on your American history if you plan on winning this thang!

 Paint Hand Turkeys

 You know you loved this as a kid.
 But I know you’ll love it even MORE if there’s wine involved.
 Wink, wink.
 Think of it as a paint and sip situation but in your living room or dining room.
 Get some basic art materials—paint, brushes, and a canvas—and a bottle of your go-to vino (I may be biased, but I say treat yourself to one from Cosmo’s collection) and let your inner Picasso shine through.
 Everyone will have a ball!